anshumansinha2001/TwitterX-clone/README.md

 Follow these steps to get the project up and running on your local machine:

-1. Clone the repository: `git clone https://github.com/theanshumansinha/twitter-clone.git`
+1. Clone the repository: `git clone https://github.com/theanshumansinha/TwitterX-clone.git`
 2. Navigate to the project directory: `cd twitter-clone`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`

-## Contribution Guidelines

-We welcome contributions!
-If you'd like to contribute to the project, please follow our [contribution guidelines](link_to_contributing.md).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](link_to_license.md) file for details.
+This project is licensed under the @anshumansinha.

 ## Acknowledgments